eoinkelly/notes/databases/postgresql/query-optimisation.md

 Time: 780.934 ms
 ```

-* notice that `EXPLAIN (ANALYSE) ...` really runs the query
+* notice that `EXPLAIN (ANALYSE) ...` really runs the query!
 * the difference between EXPLAIN and `EXPLAIN ANALYSE` is the "actual" section
-* the first set of costs show are estimated only. `EXPLAIN ANALYSE` also shows actual costs by running the query
+* the first set of costs show are estimated only. `EXPLAIN ANALYSE` also shows actual times by running the query

 Breaking down the output: